-A: The Board of Directors recommends that you vote your shares (1)FOR each of the nominees named herein for election to our Board of Directors; (2)FOR the ratification of the appointment of BDO USA, LLP as our independent registered public accounting firm for our fiscal year ending on December 31, 2018; (3) FOR the Preferred Stock Authorization; (4) FOR the adjournment if there are insufficient votes in favor of the Preferred Stock Authorization; and (5)FOR the 2018 Plan.
+A: The Board of Directors recommends that you vote your shares (1)FOR each of the nominees named herein for election to our Board of Directors; (2)FOR the ratification of the appointment of BDO USA, LLP as our independent registered public accounting firm for our fiscal year ending on December 31, 2018; (3) FOR the 2018 Plan.

-Q: What shares can I vote?
+O: What shares can I vote?

-A: You may vote or cause to be voted all shares owned by you as of the close of business on May 25, 2018, the record date.
+A: You may vote or cause to be voted all shares owned by you as of the close of business on August 16, 2018, the record date.
 These shares include: (1) shares held directly in your name as a stockholder of record; and (2) shares held for you, as the beneficial owner, through a broker or other nominee, such as a bank.